This post may contain affiliate links. Please see my disclosure policy for more details.

 Just five minutes east of Eagle Point is livelier Paynesville, the region’s boating capital.
 Head to the Esplanade for waterside eateries and the car and passenger ferry to Raymond Island (to go bird and koala spotting)!

-I parked up by the docks on Slip Road to get these beautiful sunset shots of the McMillan Strait.
+I parked up by the docks on Slip Road to get this beautiful sunset shot of the McMillan Strait.

 Shoreline Drive: Gippsland Lakes Coastline